-- 1. Add the Script Editor view to your workspace by doing one of the following: - In the top-right corner of an existing view, click on the + Add View button and select Script Editor. - In the top menu, select Windows > Script Editor. - 2.
+- 1. Add the Script Editor view to your workspace by doing one of the following: - In the top-right corner of an existing view, click on the + Add View button and select Script Editor. - In the top menu, select W indows > Script Editor. - 2.
 Click on the Script Editor view to set the focus on it. - 3.
 In the top menu, select Windows > Toolbars > Script Editor.

-lcon Button Description fθ New Script Creates a new script.
+Creates a new script.
 When you click on this button, you are first prompted to type in a name for the script.
 Then, you will be prompted to select which location to save the script in: • User: Saves the script to a directory in your user preferences directory.
 You will be able to run and edit the script from any scene as long as you are logged in as the same user. • Scene: Save the script to the scene's scripts sub-folder.
 Anyone will be able to edit and run the script when working on this specific scene. • System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT_LOCATION environment variable.
 This option is only available if this environment variable is set.
-NOTE For more information on script locations, see Script list on page 351.
+Icon Button Description For more information on script locations, see Script list on page 355. f 8 New Script type in a name for the script.
+Then, you will be prompted to select which location to save the script in: User: Saves the script to a directory in your user preferences directory.
+You will be able to run and edit the script from any scene as long as you are logged in as the same user.
+Scene: Save the script to the scene's scripts sub-folder.
+Anyone will be able to edit and run the script when working on this specific scene.
+System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT_LOCATION environment variable.
+This option is only available if this environment variable is set.